-Today’s retailers mostly use POS software as a supplementary to manage business activities and to collect “front-of-the-house” data like sales transactions, customer information, and ongoing inventory information,… However, if an integrated solution between POS and ERP software (collecting internal or back-office information) is not implemented, risks can be mentioned, such as the inability to make up-to-date data, no the ability to statistics actual inventory, and repurchased orders,… Therefore, the integration method gains access to real-time data for better decision-making.
+Today’s retailers mostly use POS software as a supplement to manage business activities and to collect “front-of-the-house” data like sales transactions, customer information, and ongoing inventory information,… However, if an integrated solution between POS and ERP software (collecting internal or back-office information) is not implemented, risks can be mentioned, such as the inability to make up-to-date data, the ability to statistics actual inventory, and repurchased orders,… Therefore, the integration method gains access to real-time data for better decision-making.

 How to Integrate an ERP with Existing Software Operations